 From our perch, we watched as a family approached the fence.
 When they began to cross through the break in the middle, the ranger shot up and ran down slippery path, waving his arms and shouting.

 The family spun around.
 Hearing the ranger’s words, they curiously examined the fence and sign as if seeing them for the first time.
-They stood with their hands on their chins, as the novelty that a fence could act as a barrier sunk in.
+They stood with their hands on their chins, as if the novelty that a fence could act as a barrier was just sinking in.
 The ranger put his hands on his hips.
 The tourists innocently shrugged and sheepishly shook their heads.

 When the ranger returned, I asked, “Why can’t the fence be closed and reinforced?”
-If the fence was closed, the Ranger told me, the Rapa Nui people could not freely access the sacred moai.
-Yet if the fence remained incomplete, tourists could approach the moai as well.
-Erecting the small sign was the best CONAF could do to warn tourists but also avoid infringing upon the Rapa Nui’s rights to access their heritage.
+If the fence was closed, the ranger told me, the Rapa Nui people could not freely access the sacred moai.
+Yet if the fence remains incomplete, tourists can approach the moai as well.
+Erecting the small sign was the best CONAF could do to warn tourists but also avoid infringing upon the Rapa Nui’s right to access their heritage.

 “The cars rented in Hanga Roa are also a problem.
 Now tourists can drive and explore any part of the island, even places they shouldn’t be near,” he said.

-I guiltily recalled earlier that morning when we’d parked our car on the side of the road somewhere on the east coast.
-We had romped down a slope over scattered boulders and slippery shrubs towards the island’s edge, the wind threatening to blow us into the ocean.
+I guiltily recalled earlier that morning when we’d parked our car on the side of the road somewhere on the eastern coast.
+We had bungled down a slope over scattered boulders and slippery shrubs towards the island’s edge, the wind threatening to blow us into the ocean.
 Rounding a boulder, I barreled into a woman and a man in a wheelchair.
-They said they were preparing for a family gathering just as a pickup truck rounded the bend with more people and food.
-The man told us that his children had been planning family gatherings on the island once a month for generations, always in different locations “so that nobody knows where we are, and so our traditions remain pure,” he assured us quietly.
+They said they were preparing for a family gathering just as a pickup truck rounded the bend filled with people and food.
+The man told us that his family had been planning gatherings on the island once a month for generations, always in different locations “so that nobody knows where we are, and so our traditions remain pure,” he assured us quietly.
 Understanding, we graciously said goodbye.